-Frama-C supports the possibility of adding specific ACSL annotations in the form of special clauses of a function specification: such annotations are stored in the b_extended field of Cil_types.behavior Such annotations must be introduced by a keyword kw that will be used to identify them in the AST.
-An element of the b_extended list of the form (kw, id, preds) is composed of
+Frama-C supports the possibility of adding specific ACSL annotations in the form of special clauses.
+Such clauses can be found in two places: in a contract, where they are stored in the b_extended field of Cil_types.behavior or in a loop annotation, a special form of code_annotation introduced by the AExtended constructor.
+Such annotations must be introduced by a keyword kw (or loop kw for loop annotations) that will be used to identify them in the AST.
+An acsl_extension is a pair (kw, ext) where kw identifies the extension and ext is an acsl_extension_kind and can take three forms:

-- the keyword kw that identifies the extension to which it belongs. - an identifier id that the plugin can use to refer to the annotation in its internal state.
-This identifier is under the full responsibility of the plugin and will never be used by the kernel. - a possibly empty list of predicates preds conveying some information.
-This list will be traversed normally by the visitor (see section 4.15).
+- Ext_id id with id an int that the plugin can use to refer to the annotation in its internal state.
+This identifier is under the full responsibility of the plugin and will never be used by the kernel. - Ext_preds preds with preds a possibly empty list of predicates. - Ext_terms terms with terms a possibly empty list of terms.

+For the latter two cases, the corresponding list is traversed normally by the visitor (see section 4.15).